koros33/koros33.github.io/docs/about.md

 # About Me

 I am a **self-taught Computer Science and Cybersecurity enthusiast** with a strong passion for practical tools and securing systems.
+💼 *Open to Cybersecurity Analyst and related opportunities.*

 **Education & Courses:**
 - CS50 and other MIT courses (YouTube)